First Survey of Kriya Problems

 This could take six hours or so.
 But in SRF, kriya doers are seldom permitted to do more than 108 kriyas at a time twice daily, which may consume less of our valuable time.
 Good meditation is supposed to follow.

 Fit for Marriage, and Wanting to Learn Kriya

-Shyama Lahiri was a householder.
-After some initial reluctance to leave the company of Babaji who had awakened him and taught him kriya, Shyama Lahiri got back to his wife.
-He decreed it was all right to be married, and also had children after he was enlightened.
-But he did not accept that she nagged him.
+Shyama Lahiri was a householder and decreed it was all right to be married, and also had children.
 He cautioned against the hardships of monks, and was reluctant to give his permission when a disciple wanted to become one.

 Even though he was ready to make exceptions for those with an overwhelming desire for a renunciate life, he wrote,

 "I do not see anything wrong with marrying; on the contrary, I feel that it is a good thing.
 If one desires, marrying is the proper thing to do.
 Not doing so can bring about aberrant behavior."
-[Ysl, ch 4; Gle, ltr 7, abstract]
+[Ysl, ch 4; Gle, ltr 7, abstract.
+Emphasis added]

 Also consider the broader perspective: Of the dictators that Yogananda once wrote well of in his own magazine, (1) Hitler killed himself by gunshot.
 The remains were then taken up the stairs doused in petrol, and set alight in the garden outside the bunker.
 (2) Mussolini was shot, kicked, and spat upon, the body was hung upside down on meat hooks from the roof of an Esso gas station and then stoned by civilians from below.
 (Wikipedia, "Death of Adolf Hitler"; "Benito Mussolini")